dimitri-nicolo/calico/security/rbac-tiered-policies.md

   apiGroup: rbac.authorization.k8s.io
 ```

-#### User has full control over NetworkPolicy resources in a specific tier
+#### User has full control over NetworkPolicy resources in a specific tier and in the default namespace

 In this example, two `ClusterRole` objects are used to provide full access control of Calico NetworkPolicy
 resource types in the **net-sec** tier: